 ECON 620 Microeconomic Theory III (3) Game theory and strategic behavior.
 Economics of information and incentives principal-agent theory.
 Economic design.
 Applications include: theory of contracts; incentive compatible mechanism for provision of public goods; auction theory.
 Pre: 608 or consent.

 ECON 627 Mathematics for Economics (3) Sets, functions, limits, convexity, continuity; constrained and unconstrained optimization; difference and differential equations; matrix algebra; simultaneous equations; comparative statics; Kuhn-Tucker theory; game theory; mathematical programming.

 ECON 628 Econometrics I (3) Review of probability, estimation, small sample and asymptotic properties.
 Bivariate and multiple regression and matrix algebra formulation.
 Regression diagnostics.
 Introduction to heteroskedastidity, autocorrelation, simultaneity, dichotomous variables, advanced topics.

 ECON 629 Econometrics II (3) Specification, statistical estimation, inference and forecasting of econometric models.
 Includes advanced topics for single-equation models, pooled models, qualitative dependent variables, simultaneous systems, distributed lags, and time series.
 Pre: 628, AREC 626, or consent.
 (Cross-listed as AREC 634)

 ECON 637 Resource Economics (3) Analysis of problems of development and management of natural resources with emphasis on resources in agriculture and role in economic development.
 Pre: 608 and 629.
-(Cross-listed as NREM 637)
+(Cross-listed as NREM 637 and SUST 637)